njmiklos/njmiklos/README.md

 Before that, I earned a **Master of Arts in English and American Studies** at the same university.

+✨ With a bold career transition from English Studies to Computer Science, I bring **flexibility, curiosity, and motivation** to deepen my expertise in software engineering.
+My interdisciplinary background makes me a **unique link between human and machine understanding of information**.

 **I’m now seeking a position in Computer Science / Software Engineering where I can apply and expand my skills.**

 ### Experience & Projects